-Local Jobs Act 2003
+Local Jobs First Act 2003

-There were 6 contracts in 2021/2022 to which the Local Jobs Act applied.
-The number and percentage of 'local content' committed under contracts that commenced in the reporting period where a VIPP Plan was not required (due to nil or limited contestability) was 95% local content by nature.
-There were 5 local firms of small and medium sized businesses engaged as either the principal contractor or as part of the supply chain.
-There were 5 local contracts that commenced and/or completed in the reporting period to which a VIPP Plan was required split by projects were regionally based.
+There were no contracts in 2022/2023 to which the Local Jobs First Act applied.
+The number and percentage of 'local content' committed under contracts that commenced in the reporting period where a VIPP Plan was not required (due to nil or limited contestability) was 0% local content by nature.
+There were no local firms of small and medium sized businesses engaged as either the principal contractor or as part of the supply chain.
+There were no local contracts that commenced and/or completed in the reporting period to which a VIPP Plan was required split by projects were regionally based.

-During the reporting period during which these contracts commenced, 4 new local jobs and 2 new local apprentices were engaged.
-For contracts completed, 2 new local jobs and 4 local apprentices were engaged as a result of these contracts.
 There were no conversations with the Industry Capability Network that correspond with the registration and issue of an Interaction Reference Number.